srbmaury/Hackathon-Portal/README.md

 - **Team Registration**: Register teams for hackathons with team members and ideas
 - **Idea Management**: Submit and manage ideas for hackathons (public/private)
 - **User Management**: Multi-tier role system with organization-level and hackathon-specific roles
+- **Profile Management**: User profile page with editable name and expertise fields
 - **Real-time Updates**: WebSocket integration for live updates on hackathons, teams, and user roles
 - **Internationalization**: Full support for multiple languages (English, Hindi, Telugu) with comprehensive translations
 - **Submissions & Rounds**: Submit entries for hackathon rounds with file uploads and links
 - **Scoring System**: Judges can score submissions (0-100) and provide feedback
 - **Standings**: Public leaderboard with optional score hiding for participants
-- **Announcements**: Hackathon-specific announcements with markdown support
+- **Announcements**: General and hackathon-specific announcements with markdown support
 - **File Uploads**: Cloudinary integration for submission files (PPT, PDF, ZIP, etc.)
 - **Modal-based UI**: Professional modals for confirmations, errors, and information display
 - **Team Chat**: Real-time messaging for teams with AI assistant support